5 Amazing Benefits of Eating Pineapple

 Another benefit of eating pineapple is the reduction of heart attacks and cardiovascular risks.

-This is because the delicious fruit fights blood clots and prevents platelets from sticking to or building up in the walls of your blood vessels.
+A study published in Biotechnology Research International found that the bromelain in pineapple helps prevent blood clots and prevents platelets from sticking to or building up in the walls of your blood vessels.

 Thanks to its supply of potassium, pineapple also helps with circulation and is a good way to reduce the effects of atherosclerosis.